theBowja/genshin-db/examples.md

   combat3: {
     name: 'Starshatter',
     image: '',
-    info: 'Gathering a great number of gems, Ningguang scatters them all at once, sending homing projectiles at her enemies that deal massive Geo DMG.
-If Starshatter is cast when a Jade Screen is nearby, the Jade Screen will fire additional gem projectiles at the same time.',
+    info: 'Gathering a great number of gems, Ningguang scatters them all at once, sending homing projectiles at her opponents that deal massive Geo DMG.\n' +
+      'If Starshatter is cast when a Jade Screen is nearby, the Jade Screen will fire additional gem projectiles at the same time.',
     description: 'Stars shatter.
 Silence falls.',
     attributes: ''
   },